June 2026

 These rights do not apply in all instances.
 Please contact your school if you have any requests or questions relating to your rights.
 Sparx will assist schools with upholding data subject rights in circumstances where it is legally required or it is possible to do so.

 You also have the right to make a complaint at any time regarding the collection and use of personal data by Sparx.
 Please direct all complaints concerning data protection or privacy to privacy@sparx.co.uk.
-We will acknowledge receipt of the complaint within 7 working days.
-If we cannot resolve the complaint, you also have the right to complain to the ICO.
-For more information about the ICO, please visit https://ico.org.uk/for-the-public/.
+Where your school is responsible for your personal data, we will pass the complaint directly to your school.
+Where Sparx is responsible for your usage data for product development, we will:

 Questions, comments and requests regarding personal data that we hold, or regarding this Privacy Notice, are welcomed and should be addressed to privacy@sparx.co.uk.
 Alternatively, please contact The Privacy Team, Sparx Limited, Oxygen House, Grenadier Road, Exeter, Devon EX1 3LH.
 We have appointed IT Governance Europe Limited to act as our EU representative for schools located in the EU.
 Should you have any privacy queries, you can contact us directly or via our EU representative by emailing eurep@grcsolutions.io.